GSA's Policies on Open Access

 Green Open Access: All Geology, GSA Bulletin, and GSA Books manuscripts may be published under the terms of Green Open Access.
-Authors may post a copy of the accepted (i.e., post-peer review) version of their paper (along with a link to the article online at www.gsapubs.org) in a repository of their choice or to their personal website after the relevant embargo period has passed.
-The embargo period will be 12 months from formal online publication.
+Authors may post a copy of the accepted (i.e., post-peer review) version of their paper (along with a link to the article online at www.gsapubs.org) in a repository of their choice or to their personal website as soon as it has been formally accepted by GSA.
 GSA’s final version (the published PDF) cannot be posted under the terms of Green Open Access.

 GSA Today is an open access publication, and there are no required fees to publish in this journal.